npezza93/absorb_api/README.md

 # To return a collection of associated lessons matching conditions
 # Available conditions are modifiedSince and status
 course_enrollment.lessons

-# To return a collection of associated enrollments given a collection of courses
-# Available conditions include modifiedSince and status
-AbsorbApi::CourseEnrollment.lessons_from_collection(course_enrollments, modifiedSince: DateTime.new(2016, 1, 1))
 ```

 ### LessonEnrollment